-- Acute: Symptoms last less than 4 weeks and get better with the right care
+- Acute: Symptoms last less than four weeks and get better with the right care

-- Sub-acute: This type of infection does not get better with treatment at first; symptoms last 4 to 8 weeks
+- Sub-acute: This type of infection does not get better with treatment at first; symptoms last four to eight weeks

-- Chronic: Chronic infection happens with repeated or poorly treated acute infections; these symptoms last 8 weeks or longer
+- Chronic: Chronic infection happens with repeated or poorly treated acute infections; these symptoms last eight weeks or longer

-- Recurrent: If you have 3 or more episodes of acute sinusitis in a year, it’s called recurrent
+- Recurrent: If you have three or more episodes of acute sinusitis in a year, it’s called recurrent